 Treatment: We will use and disclose your Protected Health Information to provide, coordinate, or manage your health care and any related services.
 This includes the coordination or management of your health care with a third party.
 For example, your protected health information may be provided to a physician to whom you have been referred to ensure that the health care professional has the necessary information to diagnose or treat you.

 Payment: Your protected health information will be used, as needed, to obtain payment for health care services.

 We may use or disclose your protected health information in the following situations without your authorization.
-These situations include: as Required By Law, Public Health issues required by law, Communicable Diseases: Health Oversight: Abuse or Neglect: Food and Drug Administration requirements: Legal Proceedings: Law Enforcement: Coroners, Funeral Directors, and Organ Donation: Research: Criminal Activity: Military Activity and National Security: Workers’ Compensation: Inmates: Required Uses and Disclosures: Under the law, we must make disclosures to you and when required by the Secretary of the Department of Health and Human Services to investigate or determine our compliance with the requirements of HIPAA.
+These situations include: as Required By Law: Communicable Diseases, Health Oversight, Abuse or Neglect, Food and Drug Administration requirements, Legal Proceedings, Law Enforcement, Coroners, Funeral Directors, and Organ Donation, Research, Criminal Activity, Military Activity and National Security, Workers’ Compensation, Inmates, Required Uses and Disclosures: Under the law, we must make disclosures to you and when required by the Secretary of the Department of Health and Human Services to investigate or determine our compliance with the requirements of HIPAA.
 Other permitted and required uses and disclosures will be made only with your consent, authorization or opportunity to object unless required by law.

 You may revoke this authorization, at any time, in writing, except to the extent that your provider’s practice has taken an action in reliance on the use or disclosure indicated in the authorization.

 The Following is a statement of your rights with respect to your protected health information.

 You have the right to inspect and copy your protected health information.
 Under federal law, however, you may not inspect or copy the following records: information compiled in reasonable anticipation of, or use in, a civil, criminal, or administrative action or proceeding, and protected health information that is subject to law that prohibits access to protected health information.